txaty/go-merkletree/README.md

 }
 ```

-*Important Notice*: please make sure the hash function used by paralleled algorithms is concurrent-safe.
+> **Important Notice:** please make sure the hash function used by paralleled algorithms is concurrent-safe.

 ## Example